An operational continuum limit of quantum combs: The continuous process tensor framework

+\cref{res:cPT} is the starting point of our results in this work, and is the conceptual insight from which we develop our framework.

+We conclude this section with a few remarks.
 One might notice that replacing the Hamiltonian drift term in~\cref{eq:pt-cmps} with a Lindbladian one will also yield a physically completely reasonable process.
-Indeed, the steps to arrive at this point could have been conducted with an open system-environment instead of a closed one.
-The advantage of doing so is that, in general, a Lindblad evolution dilates to an infinite dimensional environment.
-This means that~\cref{eq:pt-cmps} possibly overcomplicates things, since it represents purely dissipative evolution on the space where ideally we would like only temporally correlated dynamics to live.
-Thus it would be made artificially much larger.
-Here, we show how the two representations are compatible with one another, which will enable us to move back and forth between a Lindblad-generated cPT and its isometric extension freely.
+Indeed, the steps to arrive at this point could have been conducted with an open system-environment evolution instead of a closed one.
+However, for reasons that will become later clear, it is much more straightforward to work with continuous process tensors defined with a Hamiltonian drift term instead of a Lindbladian one.
+Since the dilation of Lindblad evolution -- either to constant Hamiltonians on an infinite-dimensional~\cite{Burgarth_2022_dilations}, or time-dependent Hamiltonians on $(d_{\rm S}d_{\rm E})^2$-dimensional auxiliary spaces~\cite{Burgath_2015_TD_dilations} -- is both well-understood and well-behaved, we can define cPTs purely from a Hamiltonian perspective, or equivalently interchange the drift matrix with Lindblad dynamics without loss of generality.

-Consider the case where we have a generator on the system and environment of the GKSL form:

-for some Hamiltonian $H$ and set of dissipators $\{L^{(\gamma)}\}$.
-Again, we choose not to make time dependence explicit.
-Equivalently, one can define an effective Hamiltonian $H_{\rm eff}$ as